stadlmax/modulus/examples/cfd/swe_distributed_gnn/README.md

 <!-- {: .center} -->
 ![Visualization of Distributed Message Passing](figures/dist_message_passing.png)

-Most of these distributed primitives are hidden away in the `CuGraphCSC` wrapper class.
+Most of these distributed primitives are hidden away in the `DistributedGraph` wrapper class.
 The following example briefly shows how these would work in a simplified context.
 `GraphCastNet` itself already has been implemented such that its graph use these wrappers under the hood which means that the user only has to e.g. specify the name of the process